aliznayem/my-cheatsheets/pacman.md

 pacman -Rdd package_name
 ```

-Pacman saves important configuration files when removing certain applications and names them with the extension: .pacsave.
+Pacman saves important configuration files when removing certain applications and names them with the extension `.pacsave`.
 To prevent the creation of these backup files use the `-n` option:

 ```
 pacman -Rn package_name